 This raspberry vanilla cake is simple and so elegant.
 It's filled with raspberry compote and frosted with mascarpone cream.

-The delicious cake base for this raspberry mascarpone naked cake is using a recipe from Erin at the blog Cloudy Kitchen.
-It's a really nice vanilla cake that works very well as a layer cake.
-It's a moist vanilla cake that's tender but it still has some structure to it so it can be stacked and filled easily.
+The cake base for this raspberry mascarpone naked cake is using a recipe from Erin at the blog Cloudy Kitchen.
+It’s a moist vanilla cake that’s tender, but it still has some structure to it, so it can be stacked and filled easily.

 Ingredients